 The metaverse is supposed to be something that we don't just look into from the outside, but in which we find ourselves in the middle of at all times.
 In many articles on the subject, the idea arises that the metaverse is primarily about online games in which one can move freely in order to escape reality.
 A bit like the games Second Life or Roblox, where everyone can create worlds and implement ideas themselves to share with others.
 This approach underestimates the incredible potential that a metaverse offers for education and business.
 Startups like rooom AG are already working at full speed to make the metaverse more tangible in a business context.

 Commonly, special equipment is required to use 3D technologies, such as VR glasses or smart glasses.
 These currently still have the disadvantage that they are not particularly suitable for everyday use.
 For one thing, the hardware is not exactly inexpensive, and for another, the size and complexity of the devices are far from suitable for everyday use.
 With a VR headset on the head, it is difficult for reality to merge with the digital world - after all, the user completely seals himself off from the outside world.
-So the question at the moment is not when the metaverse will revolutionize the Internet, but when the general population will have low-threshold access.
+So the question at the moment is not when the metaverse will revolutionize the Internet into a Web 3.0, but when the general population will have low-threshold access.

 According to Andrew Nash, CEO Americas at rooom, the metaverse represents the next stage of digitization.
 And as always when something is new, users need some time to adopt the innovation.
 The experienced businessman cites ATMs as an example.
 When they were introduced around 50 years ago, ATMs were initially viewed critically, while bank customers continued to go to the counter.
 Only bit by bit did people get used to the new devices.
 Today, ATMs are a natural part of our everyday lives.